 It is well worth remembering that the Received Version of the New Testament, which belongs to Dekker's own generation, accepts his noble use of language in one of the great central passages.
 In the very little which we know of the early arrangements of apostleship, we are given to understand that the Apostle James lived at Jerusalem, and that in what he wrote he addressed the Christians of every race and habit in all parts of that world of which Jerusalem is the centre.
 The Epistle of James may be called the first encyclical addressed to all sorts and conditions of men who accepted Jesus of Nazareth as the leader of their lives.
-To this day its practical and straightforward simplicity challenges the admiration of all those believers who know that the tree is to be judged by its fruits,-that it is not enough to cry "Lord, Lord,"-that it is not enough to say, "I believe in that";-but rather that the follower of Christ must do what He says.
+To this day its practical and straightforward simplicity challenges the admiration of all those believers who know that the tree is to be judged by its fruits,-that it is not enough to cry "Lord, "-that it is not enough to say, "I believe in this" or "I believe in that";-but rather that the follower of Christ must do what He says.
 And how does this gentle apostle of apostles define in word the "wisdom which is from above?"
 The wisdom from above is first pure, as the Master had said, "Blessed are the pure in heart."
-Then the Wisdom from above is gentle.
+Then the Wisdom from above is peaceable, as the angels said when He was born.
+Then the wisdom from above is gentle.
 The man who follows Christ is a gentle man.
 The woman who follows Christ is a gentle woman.